What is meant by a Closed Adoption and an Open Adoption?

 In a closed adoption the birth parents and adopting family do not exchange identifying information.
-While many details may be shared, no identifying information such as last name, addresses, social security numbers, etc. is exchanged.
-In a closed adoption the records and all identities are sealed including the original birth certificate.
+While many details may be shared, including first names and a face-to-face meeting, no identifying information such as last name and addresses is exchanged.

-In an open adoption the birth mother, birth father, and adopting parent(s) exchange identifying information and are then able, if they so choose, to be in direct contact with one another.
+In an open adoption the birth parent(s) and adopting parent(s) exchange identifying information and are then able, if they so choose, to be in direct contact with one another.
 The degree of openness varies widely from occasional letters or phone calls, providing pictures on an ongoing basis, to actual physical meetings and sharing of birthdays and other holidays.

 At one time almost all agency adoptions were closed and if a birth mother wanted an open adoption she would need to contact an attorney and proceed with a private adoption.
 This began to change about 15-20 years ago and is no longer the case.

 Nowadays the birth mother and/or birth father can, and typically do, request some combination of updates, pictures, meetings, a closed adoption, an open adoption, or a semi-open adoption and most adoption agencies and adoption attorneys will fulfill their requests.
 At the same time, you as the adopting family can decide what you are willing and desirous of doing.
 Then the adoption agency or adoption attorney will match you and the birth parents based on the comparability of your requests.

 Note that in some states open adoptions or closed adoptions are restricted and many agencies have their own way of dealing with open and closed adoption.
 Accordingly, whether an adoption is open or closed will depend on what you want, what the birth mother and birth father request, what your state allows, and what agency you select.